 The stagecoaches of the frontier and the Wild West of American history are quite an interest and a tradition.
 Yet the origins were actually in the “Old World” – in England.

 Stagecoaches were first mentioned as early as the 1200s.
 And the first regular Stagecoach Route in Great Britain is documented in the early 1600s.1 As soon as multiple settlements were established in the “New World” – transportation of people and goods between them were needed.
 Stagecoaches were the vehicle recognized for their practical utility.

 Routes between villages were created.
 Roads were built.
 First they were very basic and rugged.
 But more stagecoach traffic traveled them, and they extended farther and farther.
 The need for improvement was essential.
 Crews were hired for road improvement on the Eastern roads.
 That’s where stages traveled first and most often.

 As expansion moved West, Stagecoach Routes were formed to supply the needs in those areas.
-The government in Washington eventually became involved by offering contracts to move the mail.
+The government in Washington became involved by offering contracts to move the mail.
 First steamships had contracts to get the mail West, through the Panama Canal.
 Then entrepreneur George Chorpenning entered into an overland contract in 1854, using horse and mule transport.
 Before long he began using wagons also.9

 Stagecoach axles were first made of wood.
 Iron covered areas of rough wear.
 Wheels and the spokes were also made of wood.
 The stagecoach brand Concord made their coach wheels to be of particularly high quality.
 They were constructed of well-dried and seasoned white oak, which didn’t warp or crack.5 The outer edge rim was lined with steel, a reinforcement as it rolled on the ground.